twodayslate/NetUtils/README.md

 ## Requirements

-### CocoaPods
-This project uses [CocoaPods](https://cocoapods.org/).
-The Podfile and Pods folder is included for your conviencance.
-This project will slowly transition to Swift Package Manager.

 ### API Keys

 In order to use/build this project you will have to create an Api Key `enum`.
 An example is below: